Skip to main content

 Being engaged early in the project ensured a strategic approach could be adopted in the collation of the data.
 It allowed sensible times to review systems and information by multiple team members responsible for their own sperate work elements.

-Edocuments Project Manager said “working alongside a good construction team and supply chain really helped and made for a good working environment”
+EDocuments Project Manager said: “Working alongside a good construction team and supply chain really helped and made for a good working environment”.

 Photograph kindly provided by Morgan Sindall Construction and Infrastructure Ltd.